weijiekoh/clientside/docs/src/montgomery_multiplication.md

 Acar's paper also introduces the Finely Integrated Operand Scanning (FIOS) method (p7), which has just one inner loop for multiplication and reduction.
 Some optimised variants of Montgomery algorithms use it without explicitly mentioning its name; Mitscha-Baude, for instance, refers to it as the "iterative algorithm", while Bos (2017) presents a version of it but does not identify its origin.

-## The Separated Operand Scanning (SOS) method

-The Separated Operand Scanning (SOS) method may considered a potentially more performant Montgomery squaring algorithm, even if it requires more space to store the intermediate results.
-Since it performs the multiplication before reduction, about half of of the term multiplications can be skipped (p6).
-More benchmarks are needed to validate this claim.

 # Optimised variants

 ## Bos' method

 [*Montgomery Multiplication from a Software Perspective*](https://eprint.iacr.org/2017/1057.pdf) (2017) by Joppe Bos provides a version of the Montgomery multiplication algorithm that is suitable for SIMD-enabled processors.
-Single Instruction, Multiple Data (SIMD) refers to CPU operations which apply to multiple pieces of concatenated data, such as addition of pairs of 64-bit values in a single opcode.
+[Single Instruction, Multiple Data](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data) (SIMD) refers to CPU operations which apply to multiple pieces of concatenated data, such as addition of pairs of 64-bit values in a single opcode.

-For instance: `simd_add(a0a1, b0b1) = c0c1` where `c0 = a0 + b0` and `c1 = a1 + b1`, and `a0a1` and `b0b1` are SIMD vector types which can be thought of as simply the concatenation of 32 or 64-bit variables.
+For instance: `simd_add(a0a1, b0b1) = c0c1` where `c0 = a0 + b0` and `c1 = a1 + b1`, and `a0a1`, `b0b1`, and `c0c1` are SIMD vector types which can be thought of as simply the concatenation of 32 or 64-bit variables.

 Bos adapts the FIOS method to use two-way SIMD instructions, thereby achieving the same computation with fewer steps.
 It is important to note that this is not the same as multi-threading, even though Bos illustrates the SIMD-enabled algorithm as two separate computations (p16).